Congress top brass meets Karnataka leaders to hammer strategy for 2024 LS Polls | Politics

 ''A historic mandate also brings in a huge responsibility.
 We are confident that the people of Karnataka will also repose their faith in the Congress party in the 2024 Lok Sabha elections,'' the Congress chief said.

 He also said that Karnataka trusts the party's ''welfare-oriented governance and development paradigm.''
-Kharge and Gandhi urged the party leaders to help repeat the party performance in the upcoming general elections and called for unity across its rank and file.
+Siddaramaiah later tweeted pictures of the meeting, while KC Venugopal, AICC general secretary, organisation, claimed the party will come to power in 2024 with a resounding victory.

+''Today, attended a meeting to review preparations of Karnataka Congress for the Lok Sabha elections, chaired by INC President Sh.
+Mallikarjun Kharge ji, along with Sh.
+Rahul Gandhi ji and other senior leaders. ''Karnataka gave the INC a historic mandate.
+We are working tirelessly to fulfil our guarantees, and will usher in transformative change in the state.
+Repeating 2023, Karnataka will resoundingly reject BJP in 2024,'' Venugopal said in a tweet after the meeting.

+''Neither do people believe PM Modi anymore, nor think that BJP's motley group of incompetent MPs and Karnataka leaders can deliver on their hopes.
+Karnataka is firmly behind the Congress, be it Lok Sabha or Vidhan Sabha,'' he also said.

 The Congress won the assembly elections in Karnataka recently and ousted the BJP from the lone southern state where it was in power.

-The Congress is now seeking to stage a stupendous performance in the Lok Sabha elections riding the momentum after its victory in Karnataka.
+The party is now seeking to stage a stupendous performance in the Lok Sabha elections riding the momentum after its victory in Karnataka.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)